They’re platypus people! They’re platypus people! It’s a kookbook!

 Platypus people do not have a duck’s bill or an otter’s body, but in many ways they are as foreign to us as their Australian counterparts were to scientific community in England, in the late 18th century.
 These weird, strange, and different people tend to stray from the premise we all share from.
 We might not even know that we share a premise, until we hear someone say something so shocking and so far outside the mainframe that we think it suggests they’re operating from an altogether different one.

-Platypus People are almost as shocking to us as the introduction of platypus was to Britain’s scientific community.
-They were so rocked by it that they thought the semi-aquatic, egg-laying mammal was an elaborate and well-conceived hoax.
-They thought they had a comprehensive catalog of the animal kingdom before the introduction of the platypus.
-Those of us who have met platypus people empathize, for before we met them, we thought we had a decent catalog of human nature.
+Platypus People are almost as shocking to us as the semi-aquatic, egg-laying mammal was when it was first introduced to Britain’s scientific community.
+They were so rocked by it that they thought it was an elaborate and well-conceived hoax stitched together postmortem.
+It shocked them, because they thought they had a comprehensive catalog of the animal kingdom before the introduction of the platypus.
+Those of us who have had some experience with platypus people empathize, for before we met them, we thought we had a decent catalog of human nature.

-We thought someone glued a proverbial bill of a duck on an otter’s body to try to pass him off as a new species.
-We did not physically dissect him to find the truth, in the manner the skeptical Brits did when they first encountered the platypus, to search for the taxidermist’s stitching.
-We did probe, however, and we came away thinking he was genuine, unlike those Brits who remained skeptical even after seeing a live platypus, but we had no idea how to process his thoughts.
+We did not physically dissect the platypus person to find the truth, in the manner the skeptical Brits did when they first encountered the platypus, to search for the taxidermist’s stitching.
+We did probe, however, and we came away thinking he was genuine, unlike those Brits who remained skeptical even after seeing a live platypus, but we had no idea how to process the things he said.

 As with the Brits and their introduction to the platypus, the more we learned more about our platypus person, the more that shock turned to intrigue as we began to think that his funhouse mirror perspective might tweak our worldview.

-Our path to formulating a final philosophy involves a wide variety of influences we encounter along the way.
+Our path to formulating a final philosophy includes a wide variety of influences from the people we meet along the way.
 We learn that most of the voices we hear offer different perspectives from a shared premise, but others are unusual thinkers who formulate weird, strange, or just plain different impressions.
 Yet, there is a difference between those who exhibit organic differences and those for whom free-thinking independent thought is a bit more contrived.
-They are weird for the sake of being weird, they disagree just to disagree, and they follow the edicts of their overlords to become a cool person.
+The latter are weird for the sake of being weird, they disagree just to disagree, and they follow the edicts of their overlords to become a cool person.
 “Dare to be different,” they say.
-They aren’t different, though, they’re just another same, and we learn this in the little bits and pieces we hear from someone who genuinely operates from a different premise.
+They aren’t different, though, they’re just more of the same differences, and we learn this in the little bits and pieces we hear from someone who genuinely operates from a different premise.
 When viewed this through this looking glass, we see that if we’re all the manufactured free-thinking, independent spirits we see on cable TV, then none of us are, and the channel the platypus people are on affects us in a manner that motivates us to learn everything we can about their philosophy before we reach some version of what we consider our final formulation.

 When we hear someone who appeared to go through the same intellectual progressions we did, only to arrive at an entirely different conclusion, we want to know how they arrived at that.
-We want to know everything about their philosophy on matters and how it applies to their worldview, and we want to know the anthropological origins of their thought process.
-We might not agree with everything or anything they say, and by the time they’re finished, we realize that the specific subjects they discuss don’t matter either.
+When we hear someone who obviously went down many different roads, we don’t know how to approach them, and they make us feel uncomfortable.
+Some of us shut them off.
+“He is just so weird,” they say when they explain why they go to the room he’s not in and avoid conversations with him.
+Some of us are attracted to him, because we want to know what makes them tock (as opposed to tick), and we want to know the anthropological origins of their thought process.
+We might not agree with anything they say, but by the time they’re finished, we realize that the specific subjects they discuss don’t matter either.
 We’re so fascinated by their process that we listen to them with some excitement, as we think about the sedimentary layers of their story and how we can apply it to our own.

-Some are just quicker than the rest of us.
-They can listen to an hours-long discussion and sum it up in one quick line.
-Some of us are processors who need time to process information, and we enjoy hearing numerous opinions before forming a conclusion.
-We might obsess over otherwise inconsequential matters far too often, but we can’t understand how someone can come up with a quick, reflexive line like that and consider the matter settled.
+Some witty types are so quick.
+They can listen to an hours-long discussion and sum it up in one, quick hilarious line.
+Some of us are processors who need time to process information, and we enjoy hearing from numerous sources before forming a conclusion.
+We might obsess over otherwise inconsequential matters far too often, but we can’t understand how someone can come up with a quick, almost-reflexive line like that and consider a matter settled.
 Do they develop this ability, because they are more comfortable in their own skin and that confidence allows them to swat nuanced, complicated ideas away?
 Or, do they develop this ability to come up with a quick assessment of a person, because they are so insecure that they seek to thwart unusual thoughts before they question the fundamentals of their being?
 Is it a defense mechanism they use to help them avoid dwelling or obsessing on such topics, or do they consider most of the mysteries that plague the rest of us settled?